 - Comprehensive insurance – The most extensive type of insurance, this will cover all the above plus personal effects, windshield damage, accidental damage and medical expenses.

-How to save money on low deposit van insurance?
+How to save money on a low-deposit van insurance?

 Other ways to reduce your premiums:

-- Build up your no claims bonus.
-The longer you go without making a claim, the lower insurance premiums will be.
-This applies to both deposit and no deposit premiums
+- Build up your no-claims bonus: The longer you go without making a claim, the lower your insurance premiums will be.
+This applies to both deposit and no-deposit premiums